Scott Moran · founder individual audit · Mar 13-25, 2026

 1. Promise Tracker

-Turn every demo promise into a tracked object
+Turn every founder promise into a tracked object

 Transcript or meeting note becomes promise, owner, due date, draft, and reminder.
 Nothing important dies in memory or in chat residue.